tangorishi/tangorishi/README.md

 <p align= "left"> <img src="https://media.tenor.com/7NYCdtHbaDUAAAAd/ryoshi-rockets-ryoshi-github-bruno-encanto.gif"  width="940" height="340"/> </p>
 Hi, I am Rishi!
-Great to see you here! 👋
+Great to see you  👋

 I am Rishi Joshi, Currently I am learning HTML, Kotlin, Python and CSS.
 I am a Student and have been contributing to Open Source for quite a long time now .
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.